-Reading Memos 15%
+Reading Memos 10%

-Homework 25%
+Homework 20%

 Subjective Bonus 10%

-Exams 50% total
+Exams 20-30% each

-- Academic Integrity: Please make sure that you have read and fully understood Westminster's Policy on Academic Honesty (and Dishonesty) (as listed in the 2020-2021 Westminster Academic Catalog).
+Academic Integrity: Please make sure that you have read and fully understood Westminster's Policy on Academic Honesty (and Dishonesty) that appears in the Academic Catalog.
 My sincere desire is to act as facilitator-not an enforcer-for your studies in physics.
 Accordingly, I operate on the assumption that all of our interactions are based on openness, honesty, and good faith.
 I expect all of us to be honest and to treat each other fairly and with respect.
 Because our trust in each other is absolutely crucial to the effectiveness of our relationship, I take an uncompromising stance, as should you, on the necessity for sanctions when it is violated.
-The first occurrence of academic dishonesty will result in a score of zero on that assignment or exam; the second occurrence will result in failure of the course. - Face Covering Requirement: The College's Policy 521 on Complying with COVID-19 Guidance governs all students, faculty, staff, and campus visitors in all College-owned, leased, or operated facilities.
-Face coverings MUST be properly worn at ALL times in ALL classrooms, both indoor and outdoor.
-Accordingly, no consumption of any food will be allowed in classrooms, both indoor and outdoor.